sssolid/Crown-Nexus/backend/DEVELOPERS_GUIDE.md

-# Developer's Guide: Logging, Error Handling, Dependency Management, and Validation Systems
+# Developer's Guide: Logging, Error Handling, Dependency Management, Validation, and Metrics Systems

-This guide provides a practical overview of the logging, error handling, exception, dependency management, and validation systems.
+This guide provides a practical overview of the logging, error handling, exception, dependency management, validation, and metrics systems.
 Use it as a reference when implementing these components in your code.

 ## Table of Contents
 1. [Logging System](#1-logging-system)